Sub6/asus-flow-x13-linux/README.md

 sudo apt update
 sudo apt install mainline
 ```
 Start the mainline tool.
-For me with kernel 5.13.4 Audio seems to be fixed.
-So I recommend installing 5.13.4 or newer.
+Newer kernels fix a lot of issues for the ROG Flow X13.
+I would recommend installing 5.13.4 or newer.
 Reboot your system, and test if most things are working.

 ## Driver and other Fixes